GLOBAL MARKETS-Energy shares fall on oil decline; U.S. yields set for monthly surge

 "Today will be very quiet," said John Brady, senior vice president at R.J.
 O'Brien & Associates in Chicago.
 "It's late August and most risk managers aren't going to allow traders to comes in with large positions."

-Yields on U.S. two-year Treasuries, which are more sensitive than longer-dated maturities to expectations about the timing of Fed rate increases, were set to post an increase of more than 12 basis points for August.
+U.S. two-year Treasury yields, which are more susceptible to expectations about the timing of the Fed rate increases, were set to post an increase of more than 12 basis points for August.

-That monthly rise would be their biggest since last December, when the Fed raised rates for the first time in nearly a decade.
-A chorus of Fed officials saying that rate hikes look appropriate before year-end has increased expectations for higher short-term rates.
+That monthly rise was set to be the biggest increase since last December, when the Fed hiked rates for the first time in nearly a decade.
+A chorus of Fed officials saying that rate hikes look appropriate before year-end has increased expectations for short-term rates to rise.

-Benchmark 10-year Treasury yields were set to post their biggest monthly increase in more than a year, of more than 10 basis points.

 The U.S. dollar index, which measures the greenback against a basket of six major rivals, hit a three-week high of 96.255 after the slightly stronger-than-expected U.S. ADP data, but pared gains on weak manufacturing data.